meelgroup/EntropyEstimation/README.md

 ```
 python -m pip install -r requirements.txt
 ```

+Additionaly it depends on:

+1. [Spur](https://github.com/ZaydH/spur) to sample the satisfying assignment of specification uniformaly at random.
+2. [Ganak](https://github.com/meelgroup/ganak) for projected model counting.
+3. [WAPS](https://github.com/meelgroup/WAPS): You can choose to sample using WAPS instead of Spur.

 In the `dependencies` and `bin` directory, you will find 64-bit x86 Linux compiled binaries for the required dependencies.